michael-ross-ven/vengeance/README.md

 #### Isn't this just a reinvention of a pandas DataFrame?

-In a DataFrame, data is stored in column-major order (vectorized), and going row-by-row in a DataFrame (df.iterrows()) suffers from poor performance.
+In a DataFrame, data is stored in column-major order (vectorized), and going row-by-row in a DataFrame suffers from poor performance.
 Column-major organization also requires specialized methods for nearly every operation, which can lead to very convoluted syntax.

 The most natural way to think about the data is that **each row is some entity, and each column is a property of that row**.